emuhsina/Clothing_reviews/README.md

 # Women's E-Commerce Clothing Reviews & Sentiment Prediction

+This is my first project on NLP.
+The dataset is reviews written by customers about the product they purchased.
 We have a review dataset of 23486 rows and 10 columns of data.
 The feature variables are:
 * **Clothing ID**: Integer Categorical variable that refers to the specific piece being reviewed.
 * **Age**: Positive Integer variable of the reviewers age.